klingtnet/klingt.net/klingt.net/posts/klingtnet-goes-ssl-and-spdy.rst

 - ``-keyout example.com.pem`` filename for the generated private key
 - ``-out example.com.csr`` filename for CSR output

 The following dialog will ask you for a passphrase to encrypt your private key, please note the you have to enter it every time your webserver restarts.
 If you don't want this, then you have to add the ``-nodes`` option.
-But be warned, this leaves the private.key *unencrypted*!.
+But be warned, this leaves the private.key *unencrypted*!
 Depending on your certification authority you have to do some more steps until you receive the signed certificate.
 My certificate was delivered via email, so I had to upload it securely to my server using ``scp`` for example.
 An unencrypted FTP connection is :strike:`not` never a good idea :strike:`in this case`.

 Update
 ~~~~~~